uw-cryo/declass_stereo/README.md

 # declass_stereo
-- Repository containing notes and workflows for photogrammetric processing of declassified images

 ## Background
+Between the late 1950s and early 1980s, the US Government launched hundreds of reconaissance satellites with optical camera systems.

-During the cold-war era, the US Government had several spy satellites in orbit, obtaining images all around the globe.
-There were several generations of the mission, such as Corona (KH-4A,4B) from around 1960s to xxxx, the Hexagon KH-9 from the 1970s to xxxx.
-These satellites contained contained a frame mapping “pinhole” and a pair of stereoscopic panoramic cameras (opticalbar cameras on board the KH-4A,4B, KH-9).
-The ground sampling distance for the frame camera images is around 5-8 m/px, while that for the panoramic camera images is ~30 to 50 cm/px (comparable to the modern day commercial DigitalGlobe images).
-During the operational period, the images were captured/stored on physical films which after declassification are being scanned and digitally archived by the National Archive and USGS.
+Corona (KH-4A,4B) from around 1960s to xxxx
+Hexagon KH-9 from the 1970s to xxxx.

+These satellites contained contained a frame camera intended for terrain mapping and two high-resolution panoramic stereo cameras (Optical Bar Camera).
+The ground sampling distance for the mapping camera was around 5-8 m, while the panoramic cameras offered ~0.3-2.0 m (comparable to the modern day very-high-resolution commercial imagery).

+Each mission captured images on film which after declassification are being scanned and digitally archived by the National Archive and USGS.
 The scanned images are available freely on USGS Earth Explorer, with approximate geolocation information (correct to 100s of m) provided as corner coordinates.
 The archive on USGS is not exhaustive, and a bulk of imagery still needs to digitally scanned and archived.
 Several teams have utilised the low resolution frame camera images available on the spacecraft, but the high-resolution panoramic stereo imagery is widely untapped.

 ** Figure **